ChenYefet/fifty-shades-of-grape/README.md

 ## 🫐 Why Choose Fifty Shades of Grape?

-- **Developer-Centric**: Optimized for readability and syntax clarity, ensuring every coding language shines
+- **Developer-Centric**: Optimised for readability and syntax clarity, ensuring every coding language shines
-- **Eye-Friendly Design**: Low-contrast backgrounds with vibrant accents reduce strain during prolonged use
+- **Eye-Friendly Design**: Low-contrasting colours with vibrant accents create a pleasant environment and reduce strain as you immerse yourself in your coding task
-- **Harmonious colours**: Carefully curated color palette with pinks, purples, and turquoise for a visually stunning experience
+- **Harmonious colours**: Carefully curated colour palette with pinks, purples, and turquoise for a visually stunning experience, making coding a delight
-- **Mood Booster**: The vibrant tones inject energy into your workflow, making coding a delight

 ---